Vibrating Panties Guide and Play Ideas

 -

 Setup: One partner wears the panty vibrator while walking to meet the other.
-The remote partner teases via app, then turns it off 5 minutes before meeting to build anticipation.
+The remote partner teases via app, then kills the vibration completely 5 minutes before meeting.
+That sudden silence after sustained stimulation creates sharper anticipation than a slow fade.
 This works especially well for couples in open relationships managing multiple connections.

 -